 Patents protect the technical and functional aspects of products and processes.
 All patents must be registered in each country where the protection for franchisors is required; these need to be renewed annually.
 If a franchise business is dependent on a computer program or any other type of equipment or machinery, that technology may be patentable.
 Patents can be obtained for a range of invention types, and can provide monopoly protection for franchisors for that invention for up to 20 years.
 For more information on patents, see here.

 The following are examples that give a flavour of the varied work that has been undertaken by Brand Protect on behalf of franchisors.
 It includes:

 - Protection for franchisors when franchisees try to leave the network and attempt to take the franchisor’s clients with them.
 In these cases, we have been able to obtain immediate interim injunctions against them together with damages and costs.

-- Prosecuting a franchisee who purchased the required goods not from the franchisor, but from a counterfeit supplier.
+- Prosecuting a franchisee who purchased the required goods from from a counterfeit supplier, not the franchisor.
 Such actions can damage the service offer and the customer’s experience.
 This, obviously, diminishes the brand value of the franchise and should be addressed speedily (before the franchisor’s reputation is damaged further).

 How can BRAND PROTECT help you?

 At Brand Protect, we often advise franchisors.
 There is no charge for a consultation and brief trade mark search, prior to any trade mark filing procedure.
 If the franchisor wishes to proceed with the application to register the business’s trade marks, Brand Protect will do this for a fixed fee.